zhouzusheng/chromium.bb/README.md

 `upstream/stable/20.0.1132.47`, and the previous branch `bugfix/offsetleft/19.0.1084.52` is merged and the conflicts are resolved in the new branch.
-This way, the merge tool we use during releases can work autonomously to pickup our offsetleft changes.
+This way, the merge tool we use during releases can work autonomously to pickup our `offsetleft` changes.

 ## Build Instructions

 * Checkout one of the upstream tags (you should pick the latest version).
-* Open chromium/src/webkit/webkit.sln.
-This is the generated solution file for "test\_shell" after running "gclient sync" on the original chromium checkout.
+* Open `chromium/src/webkit/webkit.sln`.
+This is the generated solution file for `test_shell` after running `gclient sync` on the original Chromium checkout.
-* Build the "test\_shell" project
+* Build the `test_shell` project
 * Now you can start merging branches that you're interested in (see branch descriptions below).
-* Each branch introduces a specific fix, which you can test by running "test\_shell" against the URL provided in the branch description.
+* Each branch introduces a specific fix, which you can test by running `test_shell` against the URL provided in the branch description.

 ## Branches